ITP-xStory/p5js-shaders/docs/setting-up-shaders-in-p5.md

 # Setting up shaders in the p5.js Editor

-Initially when we wrote this guide, shader files were not supported in the p5 editor, but after a big overhaul from Cassie Tarakajian @catarak it now does!
+Initially when we wrote this guide, shader files were not supported in the p5.js editor, but after a big overhaul from Cassie Tarakajian @catarak it now does!

-Here is our basic example set up in the editor using the iframe:
+Here is our basic example, set up in the editor and shown here using iframe (under the share menu):

 <iframe src="https://preview.p5js.org/louiselessel/embed/xCPxmXGVE"></iframe>

-And here is the example on the editor https://editor.p5js.org/louiselessel/sketches/xCPxmXGVE
+And here is the example in the editor https://editor.p5js.org/louiselessel/sketches/xCPxmXGVE

-You simply click 'Create File' on the 'Sketch Files' to the left (if it's hidden click that arrow above your code!) and create a file for both the .vert and .frag code.
+You simply click 'Create File' on the 'Sketch Files' to the left (if it's hidden click that arrow above your code!) and then create a file for both the .vert and .frag code.

 ___________________________________________